NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Counter Perform.md

 **Prerequisites** Bard Dedication
 * * *
-You gain the [[Counter Performance|Counter Performance]] composition spell.
+You gain the [[Spells/Counter Performance|Counter Performance]] composition spell.
 This is a focus spell, granting you a focus pool or expanding that pool.
 You can Refocus by engaging your muse.

 *Source: Pathfinder Player Core*
 *ORC*